Covid-19 coronavirus: All transtasman air passengers must wear face masks

 "They now have to self-isolate at home and return a negative test result before they are then allowed to able to go back into the community."

-Bloomfield said New Zealand would see more cases at the border because the number of cases worldwide was still growing, and more New Zealanders would be returning so the ministry did expect to see more cases at the border.
+Bloomfield said New Zealand would see more Covi-19 cases at the border because the number of cases worldwide was still growing, and more New Zealanders would be returning so the ministry did expect to see more cases at the border.